Litigation activity

 To calculate the amount of a fine, the Autorité first decides a basic amount for each company or body that breached the rules.
 This amount is based a number of criteria, such as the size of the affected market, the seriousness of the actions and the duration of the practices.

-Then the amount of the fine is adjusted upwards or downwards based on the individual situation of each company or body that breached the rules.
+The amount of the fine is then adjusted upwards or downwards based on the individual situation of each company or body that breached the rules.
 The Autorité can adjust the fine to take account of financial difficulties within the company or whether it belongs to a large group.
 The Autorité can also take extenuating or aggravating circumstances into account (such as recurrence).

-To give companies greater clarity, in 2011 the Autorité adopted some guidelines, revised in 2021, which set out the methodology that the Autorité follows when imposing a fine.
+To give companies greater clarity, in 2011 the Autorité adopted guidelines, revised in 2021, which set out the methodology used by the Autorité when handing out fines.

 The increase in actions for damages

-The victims of practices may rely on the decisions of the Autorité de la concurrence to bring an action for damages before the competent court in order to obtain the payment of damages.
+Victims of anticompetitive practices can use the decisions of the Autorité de la concurrence to bring an action for damages before the competent court in order to obtain the payment of damages.
 Over the last few years, there has been a sharp increase in actions for damages before the national courts.

-• The specialised judicial courts and the administrative courts may seek the opinion of the Autorité regarding the assessment of the loss for which compensation is sought.
-The Administrative Court of Strasbourg referred the matter to the Autorité.
-Following the observations made by the Autorité, it issued a Decision on 20 October 2021, in which it sanctioned several of the companies involved in the school bus transport sector in Bas-Rhin.
+The specialised judicial courts and the administrative courts may seek the opinion of the Autorité regarding the assessment of the loss for which compensation is sought.
+For example, the Strasbourg Administrative Court sought the opinion of the Autorité in the school bus transport case.
+Following the observations made by the Autorité, the Court issued a decision on 20 October 2021, sanctioning several of the companies involved in the school bus transport sector in the Bas-Rhin region.

 Injunctions